-A few weeks back, we had some leftover figs from a photoshoot and didn’t want them to go to waste, so we made a spur-of-the-moment decision to infuse them in some vodka with cinnamon sticks and star anise.
-Turns out, it was a great decision – after just two and a half days, the vodka took on a gorgeous red/pink hue and the warm fall flavors of figs, cinnamon and star anise.
+A few weeks back, we had some leftover figs from a photo shoot and didn’t want them to go to waste.
+So we made a spur-of-the-moment decision to infuse them in some vodka with cinnamon sticks and star anise.
+Turns out, it was a great decision.
+After just two and a half days, the vodka took on a gorgeous red/pink hue and the warm fall flavors of figs, cinnamon and star anise.
+We were instantly inspired to make these delicious Fig Moscow Mules with the infused vodka.

-Our first thought was to make a martini, but we just made this apple pear martini last week, so we decided to switch things up with a Moscow Mule – the warm flavors of the infused vodka pair well with ginger beer, and lime juice brightens everything up!
+Our first thought was to make a martini.
+Of course, we just made this apple pear martini last week, so we decided to switch things up with a Moscow Mule.
+The warm flavors of the infused vodka pair well with ginger beer, and lime juice brightens everything up!

 Infused liquor is so much easier than it sounds, and it’s well worth the extra effort.
 It also makes a lovely DIY holiday gift!
-Two of our recent favorite combinations are jalapeño infused tequila and strawberry infused vodka – the vodka absorbs so much strawberry flavor that it smells more like a syrup than alcohol!
+Recently, we’ve discovered two new favorite flavor combos: jalapeño infused tequila and strawberry infused vodka.
+The vodka absorbs so much strawberry flavor that it smells more like a syrup than alcohol!

-The flavor possibilities are endless, but each combination may differ in length of time, etc., so be sure to do some research before getting started.
-Once your alcohol is infused, you simply have to strain it and return to a sanitized glass jar, where you can store for up to a year in most cases.Print
+The flavor possibilities are endless, but each combination may differ in length of time, etc., so you may need to do a bit of research before getting started.
+Once your alcohol is infused, simply strain it and return to a sanitized glass jar.
+You can store for up to a year in most cases.Print

 We love the warm fall flavors of this drink – figs, cinnamon, star anise and ginger beer pair beautifully for an autumnal twist on a classic moscow mule.